SeismoVLAB/SVL/02-Run_Process/README.md

      -file : Name of the SeismoVLab input file to be loaded.
 </pre>

-Then, we can run a serial/parallel **Seismo-VLab** in the following manner:
+Then, we can run a serial/parallel **Seismo-VLAB** in the following manner:

 * For a single-core execution,
 <pre>